c3rb3ru5d3d53c/vtube/README.md

 # Unity VTube Studio

-This is my VTube Studio Unity Project
+This is my VTube Studio Unity Project it works on Linux, Windows and MacOS using `Unity` and `OpenSeeFace`.

 https://www.youtube.com/channel/UCASUdhRodl9IBbL3hB-L1Jw